Leo3418/leo3418.github.io/content/en/posts/2020-05-15-gta-v-steam-epic-games.md

 platforms share the same game files have already downloaded GTA V from Steam rather than Epic Games, the following instructions will create a link to Steam's copy of GTA V files under Epic Games' installation path.

+{{<format-time 2023-02-08>}} Update: As of GTA V Title Update 1.66, the `GTA5.exe` file no longer needs to be copied when switching between game platforms; the `GTA5.exe` files downloaded from Steam and Epic Games are now identical.
+{.notice--success}

 ## Steps